anoopsarkar/nlp-class/project.md

 a performant Chinese-English SMT system using your homework code from this course.

+### Get decoder working on toy data

+The absolute first step: get your decoder working with the `toy` phrase table data and the tiny LM data from the `lm` directory.

+Run your decoder on the test set and try to get a BLEU score.
+It will have a terrible score but it will be a start.

 ### Use filtered phrase tables with your decoder

 The most basic Chinese-English translator you can build is to use